angelal4844/sep11-freedom-project/README.md

 by Angela Lu

 ## Context
-The "Freedom Project" for SEP11 is all about Javascript.
-The purpose of this blog is .
+The "Freedom Project" for SEP11 is all about Javascript, where we can make anything functional, like a game, making the search button work in the website, and many more.
+The purpose of this blog is combining what we learn about Javascript and our new tool that we learned on our own, kaboomjs to make a game that is relaxing and helps entertain others.

 ## Content
 For my project, I am making a adventure game.
-This blog will walk through my process of independently studying X in order to make X.
+This blog will walk through my process of independently studying kaboomjs in order to make a adventure game.

 ## Links